microsoft/browsecloud/README.md

   you can populate the rest of the secrets.
   - On the newly created Cosmos Document DB account, create two new containers named "BatchJob" and "Document".
 - Download and install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads) with the "ASP.NET and web development" workload.
-- In `/BrowseCloud.Service/BrowseCloud.Service/appsettings.json`, Configure your development environment using the information from the services you just created.
+- In `/BrowseCloud.Service/BrowseCloud.Service/appsettings.json`, configure your development environment using the information from the services you just created.
 - You can then build and run using Visual Studio's built in build and run feature.

 This can be built and deployed to the Azure App Service generated in the steps above for everyday use.